Green Burial Services

 Caring for the Dead

-Natural funeral care means caring for the person who died without embalming, generally using dry ice or other cooling techniques.
+Natural funeral care means caring for the person who died without embalming, generally using dry ice, Techni-Ice, or other cooling techniques.
 Additionally, green cemeteries may expect that the deceased is buried in natural fiber clothing, and that any products used in the deceased’s care that are not biodegradable (bandages, tape, etc.) are removed prior to burial.

 Caskets, Shrouds, Urns, and Other Products

 Biodegradable caskets or coffins are made from renewable resources like bamboo, wicker, seagrass, and the like.
 They often avoid glue, staples, plastics, and other materials that are not biodegradable.
-And instead of caskets or coffins, many green burials simply wrap the dead in a biodegradable shroud.
+Other options include caskets made of wool or recycled or reclaimed materials.

 Conservation Efforts?

 Many modern burial practices harm the planet to some degree.
 Natural burial aims to reduce that harm.
 But if conservation efforts are included in a natural cemetery’s plans, green burial may actually restore some of the harm that modern life has caused.
 Conservation burial grounds have specific conservation goals to remove invasive species and restore natural habitats to make them more hospitable to native flora and fauna.
+See the work by the Land Conservation Natural Burial group to learn more about bringing conservation burial to the Twin Cities.